 When you write customer emails, are you still entering the names of the recipients manually at the top of each one?
 Imagine how much time you would save over the course of a year if you no longer had to do that.
 Sure, in isolation, you only save a matter of seconds writing someone’s name – but in aggregation (especially over the whole workforce), hours upon hours of labour hours could be saved that could otherwise be spent much more valuably.

 Investing in email automation software will enable you to immediately make this particular marginal gain, but plenty of others also.
-Design templates, send times, triggered emails, autoresponders, personalization, segmentation – all these traditionally manual tasks can all be fully automated with email automation software, saving you hours and hours of productivity time.
+Design templates, send times, triggered emails, autoresponders, personalization, segmentation – all these traditionally manual tasks can all be fully automated with email automation and marketing automation software, saving you hours and hours of productivity time.

 And the same goes for your social media marketing.
 CoSchedule, Hootsuite, Tweet Jukebox, Rignite – take your pick!
 All of these SaaS programs (and many more besides) are specifically designed to improve productivity by reducing the amount of time you would normally spend conducting manual tasks.